Netsparker identified a remote file inclusion vulnerability on the target web application.

 It's important to limit the API to only allow inclusion from a directory or directories below a defined path.

 Required Skills for Successful Exploitation

-There are freely available web backdoors/shells for exploiting remote file inclusion vulnerabilities, and using them requires little knowledge or attack skills.
-This has typically been one of the most widely leveraged web application vulnerabilities, therefore there is a high level of information readily available on how to mount and successfully undertake these forms of attacks.
+There are freely available web backdoors/shells for exploiting remote file inclusion vulnerabilities and using them requires little knowledge or attack skills.
+This has typically been one of the most widely leveraged web application vulnerabilities; therefore, there is a high level of information readily available to attacks on how to mount and successfully undertake these forms of attacks.